GlT-ignore/SmartMeter-Vision/KT_DOCUMENTATION.md

 1. Login as admin
 2. View pending readings
+3. See tenant-entered reading displayed in the card header
-3. Click "Current photo" to view meter image
+4. Click "Current photo" to view meter image
-4. Click "Previous photo" to compare (if available)
+5. Click "Previous photo" to compare (if available)
-5. Enter "Corrected reading" manually
+6. Review corrected reading field (pre-filled with tenant reading)
+7. Cross-verify tenant reading with photo:
+   - If correct → Click "Approve" directly
+   - If incorrect → Enter corrected reading manually, then click "Approve"
-6. Optionally enter "Rejection reason" (if rejecting)
+8. Optionally enter "Rejection reason" (if rejecting)
-7. Click "Approve" or "Reject"
+9. Click "Approve" or "Reject"

 ### Re-opening an Approved Reading